userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 ```

-#### Joint Position Movement Interface
+##### Joint Position Movement Interface
-joint_move is a ROS package for single-joint control of A1 arms.
-This package is used to specify the movement of each joint from the current position to the specified position,
-the maximum speed and maximum acceleration during the movement can be specified,
-if not specified, the default speed and acceleration will be planned.
-The default maximum speed is 20 $rad/s$, and the maximum acceleration is $20 rad/s^2$.
-The topic names and fields of the movement interface are shown in the following table.
+The `/joint_move` is a ROS package for single-joint control of A1 arms.
+This package allows you to specify the movement of each joint from its current position to a target position, with configurable maximum speed and acceleration.
+If these parameters are not specified, default values will be used.
+The default maximum speed is 20 rad/s, and the default maximum acceleration is 20 rad/s².
+The topic names and fields of the movement interface are detailed in the following table.

 | Topic Name                  | Description                         | Message Type             |
 |-----------------------------|-------------------------------------|--------------------------|